Articles

 Handling job burnout

 - Try a relaxing activity.
-Explore programs that can help with stress such as yoga, meditation or tai chi.
+Look for activities that can help with stress.
+Examples are yoga, meditation or tai chi.
+Something as simple as taking some deep breaths a few times a day can help relieve tension.

 - Get some exercise.
-Regular physical activity can help you to better deal with stress.
-It can also take your mind off work.
+Regular physical activity can help you cope with stress.
+It also can take your mind off work.

 - Get some sleep.
 Sleep restores well-being and helps protect your health.

-Keep an open mind as you consider the options.
-Try not to let a demanding or unrewarding job undermine your health.
+Keep an open mind as you think about the options.
+Ask for help.
+There are ways to overcome burnout and protect your health.